potoshk/potos-docs/docs/developer/run_observer.md

-# Run an observer node
+# How to run POTOS observer nodes

 This section provides a step-by-step guide to running an observer node on your own environment.